jlouis/turtle/README.md

 Danville group with two hosts and the second is the Doofenschmirtz group.
 Turtle will try amqp-1 and amqp-2 in a round-robin fashion for a while.
 Upon failure it will fall back to the backup group.

+The `deadline` parameter tells the system when to globally fail the connection attempts.
+If no connection is made within the deadline, then the system will crash the connection process inside turtle.
+The supervisor tree will restart it, but this happens at most 3 times before the node is killed.
+E.g., setting a deadline of 1 minute (60000 milli-seconds) will make the turtle application fail at 3 minutes if no connection can be made within that time-frame.

+The `deadline` parameter can be omitted, in which case there is no deadline.

+*DISCUSSION:* We tend to keep our systems without a deadline and rely on error logging to tell us that something is wrong.
+But it may be wise to guarantee some kind of progress on the AMQP connection for a system which relies on AMQP connections to be present before they can properly operate.
+The thing you will be balancing is how long to wait for a network to settle and AMQP to be available versus detecting a problem with the connections of nodes.
+Setting a value too low is likely pose problems when your system has dependencies among its services.
+Setting it too high tells you there are problems too late.

 There is currently not auth-mechanism support, but this should be fairly easy to add.